What is the Best Alternative to Google Chrome?

 It appears that Mozilla Firefox has upped their game with recent updates to the browsers interface.
 Staying in sync with the nations love for social media, Firefox have added a new swanky apps ‘add-on’ tab to the tab bar to make home for your favourite websites for constant access to sites you permanently have open.
 Adding to the slick and super speedy user friendly web browsing experience, Firefox have also got customization down.
 This is the reason why Firefox have made it possible for users to fully customize their browser with various elements of the browser from its appearance with decorative ‘themes’ to adding extensions such as Facebook and Twitter integration; perfect for those who are eagle eyed for personalization.

 The ability to give the user the power to make changes to the web browser themselves whilst giving a varying degree of creative interactivity is one of the critical factors that flies in the face of Internet Explorer and Safari.
 As for Firefox’s performance, take comfort in knowing that the two key things you probably look out for whilst browsing the web, rapid graphics rendering and remarkably quick page load times will not let you down.

 With all these contributing factors to Firefox’s appeal, Mozilla Firefox have definitely fought their way through, naturally winning the fight and beating Internet explorer and Safari by a mile.
-It’s a tough one but which one would you rank as best web browser?
+It’s a tough one but which one would you rank as the best alternative to Google Chrome?

 – Lisa Van (@lisadrivesavan), Social Media Content Assistant